 In the normal course of business, NCR is subject to various regulations, proceedings, lawsuits, claims and other matters, including actions under laws and regulations related to the environment and health and safety, among others.
-NCR believes the amounts provided in its consolidated financial statements, as prescribed by GAAP, are adequate in light of the probable and estimable liabilities.
+NCR believes the amounts provided in its consolidated financial statements, as prescribed by accounting principles generally accepted in the United States (otherwise known as GAAP), are adequate in light of the probable and estimable liabilities.
 However, there can be no assurances that the actual amounts required to satisfy alleged liabilities from various lawsuits, claims, legal proceedings and other matters, including the Fox River environmental matter discussed below, and to comply with applicable laws and regulations, will not exceed the amounts reflected in NCR's consolidated financial statements or will not have a material adverse effect on its consolidated results of operations, financial condition or cash flows.
-Any costs that may be incurred in excess of those amounts provided as of June 30, 2004, cannot currently be reasonably determined.
+Any costs that may be incurred in excess of those amounts provided as of September 30, 2004, cannot currently be reasonably determined.